-Used in conjunction with the tenant secret and key derivation function to generate a derived data encryption key.
-The master secret is updated each release by Salesforce and encrypted using the per-release master wrapping key, which is in turn encrypted with the Key Derivation Servers' public key so it can be stored encrypted on the file system.
+Used in conjunction with the tenant secret and key derivation function to generate a derived data encryption key (customers can opt out of key derivation).
+The master secret is rotated each release by Salesforce and encrypted using the per-release master wrapping key, which is in turn encrypted with the Shield KMS's public key so it can be stored encrypted on the file system.
 Only HSMs can decrypt it.
 No Salesforce employees have access to these keys in cleartext.